Why do earthquakes happen all the time in Britain but not in Ireland? - ExBulletin

 Even before earthquakes were recorded by seismographs as they are today, reports of earthquakes were documented in many towns and monasteries throughout Britain and Ireland.
 In the mid-19th century, Robert Mallet, an Irish scientist who is credited with coining the term “seismology,” created maps of earthquakes based on these reports.
 Note that Britain has moderate seismicity (a term for earthquake activity), while Ireland has low seismicity.

-In 1884, Irish seismologist Joseph O’Reilly published the first seismic map of Britain and Ireland, asserting that Great Britain “was more prone to earthquakes than Ireland.”
+In 1884, Irish seismologist Joseph O’Reilly published the first seismic map of Britain and Ireland, stressing that Great Britain “was more prone to earthquakes than Ireland.”

 Understanding the reasons behind this unequal distribution remains important today, particularly in relation to how it affected Britain’s growing population.
 Between 2011 and 2021, the UK population increased by 6%, to a total of 67 million people.